SAP-samples/codejam-cap-llm/exercises/05-create-vector-embeddings/README.md

   }
 ```

-👉 As last line of the `insertVectorEmbeddings` return the embedding entry list:
+👉 As last line of the `createEmbeddingEntries` return the embedding entry list:

 ```JavaScript
 return embeddingEntries;